 SIP Panel Construction Prices Costa Rica

 Very similar prices per sq.ft can be achieved with a newer method which uses SIP panels.
 Those sturdy panels have a styrofoam core and magnesium oxide boards on each side.
-They get screwed together with galvanized steel channels and get then get a similar surface treatment as other lightweight construction methods.
+They get screwed together with galvanized steel channels or pine and get then get a similar surface treatment as other lightweight construction methods.
 This results in a very lightweight, rigid and earthquake proof structure.
-Another advantage is its high insulation value which is especially important for the roof and the walls for air-conditioned houses.
+Another advantage is its high insulation value which is especially important for the all roofs in the tropics and the walls for air-conditioned houses.

 One of the main cost factor for building materials is usually the transport.
 Building materials are cheaper in San Jose the capital but also the transport has to be factored in here.
 So for example bringing in material per 3 axis trailer is for sure cheaper than buying locally but all those tons of material have than to be unloaded – usually by hand – to a small 4×4 truck to bring it up some of our mountains where most building projects are.